-Duke's Loan Repayment Assistance Program was enhanced in fall 2014.
-The program description is below.
-Members of the graduating classes of 2012 and earlier may choose to request assistance through the current plan, or may apply for the plan that existed before April 2010.
-Details about the earlier plan are available here.
+Duke's Loan Repayment Assistance Program was enhanced in fall 2014, details are below.
+Members of the graduating classes of 2012 and earlier may choose to request assistance through the current plan or may apply for the LRAP plan that existed before April 2010.